St Margaret's, Lee

-St. Margaret's Church, Lee, is a Church of England parish church in Lee, London.
-It was built between 1839 and 1841 in a simple early Victorian style (to a design by Norwich architect John Brown), replacing an earlier church which had been built on the foundations of the older mediaeval church nearby dating to around 1120.
-It is Anglican and is located on the south side of Lee Terrace/Belmont Hill, in Lee Green, south-east London.
+St. Margaret's Church, Lee, is a Church of England parish church located on the south side of Lee Terrace/Belmont Hill, in Lee Green, south-east London.

+History

+The current church replaced an earlier church built on the foundations of an older mediaeval church dating to around 1120.
+Between 1813 and 1830, an attempt to rebuild the medieval church, involving the architect Joseph Gwilt, failed when it became clear that the old church's foundations could not support a new building.
+The ruins of the original building are in the medieval churchyard on the north side of Lee Terrace.

+The existing church was built between 1839 and 1841 in a simple early Victorian style (to a design by Norwich architect John Brown).
 Extensive and lavish interior decoration was carried out between the years of 1875 and 1900.
 By 1980 it had fallen into dilapidation and an extensive 20-year restoration programme was carried out.
 On completion of the restoration, the church is one of the best preserved examples of a decorated gothic revivalist interior in London.

-Between 1813 and 1830 there had been an attempt to rebuild the medieval church, involving the architect Joseph Gwilt.
-This failed when it became clear that the foundations of the old church were incapable of supporting a new building.
-The ruins of the original building are in the medieval churchyard on the north side of Lee Terrace.
+Churchyards

 The tomb of Edmond Halley (1656–1742), from 1720 England's second Astronomer Royal and the discoverer of the periodicity of Halley's Comet is in the churchyard, one of three Astronomers Royal buried at St. Margaret's (Nathaniel Bliss and John Pond are the others).
 Also notable is the tomb of Sir Samuel Fludyer, 1st Baronet and his family.
 James Annesley, a celebrated claimant to the Earldom of Anglesey, was buried in the churchyard in an unmarked grave.
+After restoration work, six tombs in the old churchyard were moved from the 'at risk' register of Historic England in November 2025.